50th Academy Awards

 The 50th Academy Awards ceremony, presented by the Academy of Motion Picture Arts and Sciences (AMPAS), honored films released in 1977 and took place on April 3, 1978, at the Dorothy Chandler Pavilion in Los Angeles.
 During the ceremony, AMPAS presented Academy Awards (commonly referred to as Oscars) in 22 categories.
 The ceremony, televised in the United States by ABC, was produced by Howard W. Koch and directed by Marty Pasetta.
 Actor and comedian Bob Hope hosted the show for the 19th time.
 He first presided over the 12th ceremony held in 1940 and had last served as a co-host of the 47th ceremony held in 1975.
 Five days earlier, in a ceremony held at The Beverly Hilton in Beverly Hills, California, on March 29, the Academy Scientific and Technical Awards were presented by hosts Kirk Douglas and Gregory Peck.

 Annie Hall won four awards, including Best Picture.
 Other winners included Star Wars with six awards, Julia with three, and Close Encounters of the Third Kind, The Goodbye Girl, Gravity Is My Enemy, I'll Find a Way, A Little Night Music, Madame Rosa, The Sand Castle, Who Are the DeBolts?
 And Where Did They Get Nineteen Kids?, and You Light Up My Life with one.
 In addition, Close Encounters of the Third Kind and Star Wars were each presented with an additional Special Award.
 The telecast garnered 48.5 million viewers in the United States.

 Winners and nominees

 The nominees for the 50th Academy Awards were announced on February 21, 1978.
 Julia and The Turning Point tied for the most nominations with eleven each.
 The winners were announced during the awards ceremony on April 3.
 Woody Allen became the first person to receive nominations for acting, directing, and screenwriting for the same film since Orson Welles, who previously achieved this feat for 1941's Citizen Kane.
 With its eleven nominations and zero wins, The Turning Point was the most nominated film in Oscar history without a win.
 (Note: The Color Purple later equaled this record with eleven nominations and no wins, in 1986.)
 Vanessa Redgrave became the first performer to win in a supporting acting category for playing a titular role (via Julia).
+United Artists became the first studio to win Best Picture for a third consecutive year.